Pinapaitan: History

-Pinapaitan has been a staple of Ilocano cuisine for hundreds of years, and it remains a popular comfort food to this day.
+Pinapaitan has been a staple of Ilocano cuisine for centuries and remains a popular comfort food today.

 The most probable origin of pinapaitan is from the Spanish colonial era.
 In the early 1800s, the Spanish friars would get the best meat, while the Filipinos were given the less desirable cuts.
 Pinapaitan is said to be a product of this resourcefulness, which dates back to that time.